caemor/epd-waveshare/README.md

 Out of the Box the original driver from Waveshare only supports full updates.

-But behind Be careful with the partial updates!
+Be careful with the quick refresh updates:
-It was only tested in a Mbed implementation, the rust one wasn't tested enough yet!!!

 [1]: It's possible with this driver but might lead to ghosting / burn-in effects therefore it's hidden behind a feature.

 ### Interface